nytopop/blip/README.md

 For maximal flexibility, state and sharding are deferred to implementations of member services.

-# Feature Flags
-* `simulation`: Enables the simulation network for testing purposes.

 # References
 * [Stable and Consistent Membership at Scale with Rapid][rapid]
 * [Fast Paxos][fpx]